Computer Science - 2020-21 Graduate Catalog

 Prerequisites to Graduate Work

-Applicants should have a background in computer science equivalent to that provided by the core undergraduate curriculum.
-Prerequisites may be satisfied by courses taken as an undergraduate, by remedial course work taken while a graduate student, or by substantial practical experience in the computing field.
+Applicants should have a background in computer science equivalent to that provided by the core undergraduate curriculum including Introductory Programming, Intermediate Programming, Data Structures and Algorithms, Computer Architecture, and Operating Systems.
+Prerequisites may be satisfied by courses taken as an undergraduate, by remedial course work taken while a graduate student (typically in the form of multiple undergraduate courses or accelerated graduate), or by substantial practical experience in the computing field.
 Additional courses in mathematics and statistics are also desirable.
 Deficiencies in mathematics may be made up at the beginning of graduate study.

-Applicants seeking admission to the graduate programs in Computer Science should follow the instructions outlined in the Graduate Admission section of this Graduate Catalog.
+Applicants seeking admission to the graduate programs in Computer Science should follow the instructions outlined in the Graduate Admission webpage.
 All application materials should be sent to the Graduate Admissions Office.

 In addition, applicants should review the admissions requirements specific to the program to which they seek admission.